criblio/cribl-control-plane-sdk-typescript/README.md

 - [`sourcesList`](docs/sdks/sources/README.md#list) - List all Sources
 - [`sourcesUpdate`](docs/sdks/sources/README.md#update) - Update a Source
 - [`sourcesUpdateHecTokenMetadata`](docs/sdks/sources/README.md#updatehectokenmetadata) - Update metadata for an HEC token for a Splunk HEC Source
-- [`versioningCreateCommit`](docs/sdks/versioning/README.md#createcommit) - Create a new commit for pending changes to the Cribl configuration
+- [`versionsBranchesGet`](docs/sdks/branches/README.md#get) - Retrieve the name of the Git branch that the Cribl configuration is checked out to
-- [`versioningGetBranch`](docs/sdks/versioning/README.md#getbranch) - Retrieve the name of the Git branch that the Cribl configuration is checked out to
+- [`versionsBranchesList`](docs/sdks/branches/README.md#list) - List all branches in the Git repository used for Cribl configuration
-- [`versioningGetCommit`](docs/sdks/versioning/README.md#getcommit) - Retrieve the diff and log message for a commit
+- [`versionsCommitsCountFiles`](docs/sdks/commits/README.md#countfiles) - Retrieve a count of files that changed since a commit
-- [`versioningGetConfigStatus`](docs/sdks/versioning/README.md#getconfigstatus) - Retrieve the configuration and status for the Git integration
+- [`versionsCommitsCreate`](docs/sdks/commits/README.md#create) - Create a new commit for pending changes to the Cribl configuration
-- [`versioningGetCurrentStatus`](docs/sdks/versioning/README.md#getcurrentstatus) - Retrieve the status of the current working tree
+- [`versionsCommitsDiff`](docs/sdks/commits/README.md#diff) - Retrieve the diff for a commit
-- [`versioningGetDiff`](docs/sdks/versioning/README.md#getdiff) - Retrieve the diff for a commit
+- [`versionsCommitsGet`](docs/sdks/commits/README.md#get) - Retrieve the diff and log message for a commit
-- [`versioningGetFileCount`](docs/sdks/versioning/README.md#getfilecount) - Retrieve a count of files that changed since a commit
+- [`versionsCommitsListFiles`](docs/sdks/commits/README.md#listfiles) - Retrieve the names and statuses of files that changed since a commit
-- [`versioningListBranches`](docs/sdks/versioning/README.md#listbranches) - List all branches in the Git repository used for Cribl configuration
+- [`versionsCommitsPush`](docs/sdks/commits/README.md#push) - Push a commit from the local repository to the remote repository
-- [`versioningListFiles`](docs/sdks/versioning/README.md#listfiles) - Retrieve the names and statuses of files that changed since a commit
+- [`versionsCommitsRevert`](docs/sdks/commits/README.md#revert) - Revert a commit in the local repository
-- [`versioningPushCommit`](docs/sdks/versioning/README.md#pushcommit) - Push a commit from the local repository to the remote repository
+- [`versionsCommitsUndo`](docs/sdks/commits/README.md#undo) - Discard uncommitted (staged) changes
-- [`versioningRevertCommit`](docs/sdks/versioning/README.md#revertcommit) - Revert a commit in the local repository
+- [`versionsGetConfigStatus`](docs/sdks/versions/README.md#getconfigstatus) - Retrieve the configuration and status for the Git integration
-- [`versioningSyncLocalRemote`](docs/sdks/versioning/README.md#synclocalremote) - Synchronize the local branch with the remote repository
+- [`versionsGetCurrentStatus`](docs/sdks/versions/README.md#getcurrentstatus) - Retrieve the status of the current working tree
-- [`versioningUndo`](docs/sdks/versioning/README.md#undo) - Discard uncommitted (staged) changes
+- [`versionsSyncLocalRemote`](docs/sdks/versions/README.md#synclocalremote) - Synchronize the local branch with the remote repository

 </details>
 <!-- End Standalone functions [standalone-funcs] -->